 International Arbitration Training Course

 The International Arbitration Training Course, offered by Leiden Law School in cooperation with the Permanent Court of Arbitration, focuses on the theory and practice of international arbitration as a distinct field of the law and field of legal practice.
-The fifth edition of the International Arbitration Training Course will take place in The Hague from 29 June to 3 July 2020 (tbc).
+The fifth edition of the International Arbitration Training Course will take place in The Hague from 22 to 26 June 2020.

 Why this course?